morphy76/lang-actor/README.md

 - Each actor has a unique address (URI);
 - Actors communicate exclusively through asynchronous message passing;
-- Actors maintain private state that can only be modified by processing messages;
+- Actors maintain private state that is modified by processing messages;
 - Actors can create child actors, forming hierarchical supervision trees;
 - Each actor processes messages sequentially from its mailbox.